 Glock designed the Glock 48 as a slimmer version of their Glock 19 series of firearms.
 The Glock 48 is based loosely on the Glock 43 series.
-It uses a similar slide design to the Glock 43 and in fact, a Glock 43 slide will fit on the Glock 48 frame.
+It uses a similar slide design to the Glock 43 and a Glock 43 slide will fit the G48 frame.
 Glock introduced both the Glock 48 and the Glock 43X at the beginning of 2019.
 Both guns were slim, Glock 19 grip length guns, that included a ten-round magazine.
 But does it offer anything over the Glock 19?
 We’ll cover that in our Glock 48 Review.

-Many speculate the guns were designed to compete with the Sig P365 series of firearms, despite the fact, the Sig P365 series are a lot smaller and offer more capacity for their size.
-The Glock 43X is just a Glock 43 slide with a longer and slightly wider grip, while the Glock 48 uses a slide that is roughly the same length as the Glock 19 slide.
+Many speculate the guns were designed to compete with the Sig P365 series of firearms.
+Despite the fact, the Sig P365 series are a lot smaller and offer more capacity for their size.
+The Glock 43X is just a Glock 43 slide with a longer and slightly wider grip.
+The Glock 48 uses a slide that is roughly the same length as the Glock 19 slide.
 Glock calls the series of pistols their Slimline.

 Table of contents

 The Glock 48 comes with a 10-round magazine from the factory, it’s Glock’s normal polymer-coated steel magazine.
-That said, if you compare it to something like the Sig P365 XL, you’re probably thinking the Sig P365 XL is a much smaller gun than the Glock 48.
+If you compare it to something like the Sig P365 XL, you’re probably thinking the Sig P365 XL is a much smaller gun.
 Yet, it has more capacity by two rounds.

 Well, that’s because of the magazine design it uses.
-Unfortunately, Glock will not get away from their polymer over-molded magazines but that doesn’t mean the aftermarket doesn’t have you taken care of.
+Unfortunately, Glock will not get away from their polymer over-molded magazines.
+That doesn’t mean the aftermarket doesn’t have you taken care of.
 If you live in a free state, I would strongly suggest looking at these shield arms S15 magazines.

 I haven’t had any trouble with the ones I’ve run and most of my friends have had success, as well.
 I can’t think of anybody that I personally know, who has not had success with these magazines.
-If you decide to run shield mags and your Glock 48, then you’ll likely have the highest capacity to gun size ratio in the industry right now.
+If you decide to run shield mags and your Glock 48, then you’ll have the highest capacity to gun size ratio.

 Much higher than the Sig P365XL or even the Springfield Armory Hellcat.
 It will be equal in capacity to the Glock 19, while the gun will be noticeably thinner.
 That said, I’m not sure if that’s the best choice over a Glock 19.
 We’ll cover that more later in the shooting section

 The Glock 48 doesn’t really come with any grip modularity.
 The grip itself is a one-piece design, so it does not have removable back straps or back straps that you can add on to the system like other Glocks.
-The ergonomics are pretty much identical to a Glock 19 if you just flatten it out and that’s in a good way.
+The ergonomics are pretty much identical to a Glock 19.
 This gun does not have the finger-grips, so it’s quite a comfortable gun in the hand.
-It’s nice and thin, yet you can still get your bottom pinky on the grip itself, just like a Glock 19, and it wants to force your hand fairly high into the tang.
+It’s nice and thin, yet you can still get your bottom pinky on the grip itself.
+Like a Glock 19, and it wants to force your hand fairly high into the tang.

-Not quite as good as a gun like the CZ P10C but it’s still a pretty decent design I feel ergonomically.
+Not quite as good as a gun like the CZ P10C.
+It still a pretty decent design I feel ergonomically.
 The thinner grip really seems to make a difference in feel over a normal Glock.
 There is no beavertail on the Glock 48 but the Glock 48 Tang is nice and rounded and fairly comfortable.
 Not really much to say there.

 Besides that, I don’t have any real complaints about the texturing.
-Overall, the general feel of the Glock 48 is really good and frankly, it sits in a class of its own.
-It’s a large enough gun to really get a good grip on being larger than, say, like a Sig P365 but it’s still thinner than all the other options out there.
+Overall, the general feel of the Glock 48 is really good and sits in a class of its own.
+It’s a large enough gun to really get a good grip on being larger than a Sig P365.
+But it’s still thinner than all the other options out there.
 And with the full-length slide, the gun just gives you kind of a classic feel almost similar to a 1911, at least in a modern replacement this will do sense.